Alonso-del-Arte/copper-mountain-sokoban/FileFormats.md

 > Rows may be combined on a single line by using "|" as a row separator, e.g., "--3#|3#-#|#pb.#|5#".
 A "|" at the end of a line is optional and may be omitted.

+After that preamble, there should follow these fields:

+* Date created
+* Date of last change
+* Author name
+* Collection  name

 [FINISH WRITING]

 ## The SLC (*.slc) format